theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 A: Yes, in the update_bios-getter.ini: BIOSDIR=/path/to/your/location

-#Q: Can I set this to work with usb drives?
+Q: Can I set this to work with usb drives?

-#A: yes, in the update_bios-getter.ini: GAMESDIR=/media/usb0/games
+A: Yes, in the update_bios-getter.ini: GAMESDIR=/media/usb0/games

-The bios-getter willdownload many bios files to /media/fat/BIOS however, we have chosen some sane defaults to be copyed to the /games/<console> directory.
+The bios-getter will download many bios files to /media/fat/BIOS.
+However, we have chosen some sane defaults to be copied to the /games/<console> directory.
 These defaults are:

   Astrocade
   ```